Elections with Few Voters: Candidate Control Can Be Easy: Deferred Proofs for the

 \item For $\ell = 4$, we have the following two voters:

 \item We have two voters with preference orders

-\end{enumerate} We claim that it is possible to ensure $p$'s victory by adding $h$ candidates if and only if there is a vertex cover of size~$k:=h$ for~$G$.
+\end{enumerate} We claim that it is possible to ensure $p$'s victory by adding $k \coloneqq h$ candidates if and only if there is a vertex cover of size~$h$ for~$G$.

-Note that at the beginning, $p$ has $5\edgesetsize+5$ points, $d$ has $4\edgesetsize+5$ points, and each edge candidate has $5m+6$ points.
+Let $m' \coloneqq |E(G)|$ be the number of edges in $E(G)$.
+Note that at the beginning, $p$ has $5\edgesetsize+5$ points, $d$ has $4\edgesetsize+5$ points, and each edge candidate has $5m'+6$ points.
 Thus $p$ is not a winner.
-Adding each unregistered vertex candidate~$v$ causes the scores of all the candidates to increase: For the edge candidates that include~$v$ as an endpoint this increase is by five points, whereas for all the other candidates this increase is by six points.
+Adding each unregistered vertex candidate~$v$ causes the scores of all candidates to increase: For the edge candidates that include~$v$ as an endpoint this increase is by five points, whereas for all other candidates this increase is by six points.
 Note that the last two voters always prefer the registered candidates to any vertex candidate.
 Thus, by simple counting, each of these $h$ vertex candidates may obtain at most $4\edgesetsize+5h+7$~points and will never obtain more points than $p$ as long as $\edgesetsize+h\ge 2$.

-Thus, if we have a vertex cover of size $h$, then it is possible to ensure $p$'s victory by adding all the vertex candidates that correspond to this vertex cover.
+Thus, if we have a vertex cover of size $h$, then it is possible to ensure $p$'s victory by adding all vertex candidates that correspond to this vertex cover.
 For the other direction, assume that it is possible to ensure $p$'s victory by adding at most $h$ candidates and let $S$ be such a set of candidates.
 For the sake of contradiction, assume that there is an edge candidate $e$ which is not covered by some vertex candidate in~$S$.
 It follows that the score of $e$ is greater than the score of $p$, which is a contradiction.
 Thus $S$ must correspond to a vertex cover in $G$. \end{proof}